austinwpearce/site/content/post/r-is-for-data-science.md

 ---
 title: R is for Data Science
-author: Austin Pearce
 date: '2017-12-14'
 slug: r-is-for-data-science
-tags: [R, Data Science, Research]
+tags:
-header:
-  caption: ''
-  image: ''
+- R
+- data science
+- research
-summary: "R is a statistics language that can be used for quite a bit more than finding means."
+description: "R is a statistics language that can be used for quite a bit more than finding means."
 ---

 R is a "statistics" language that can be used for quite a bit more than finding means.
 Quotes surround "statistics" because the [R programming language](https://www.r-project.org/) is really more complete and expansive than for just crunching averages and linear models, for example.
 R is "*a freely available language and environment for statistical computing and graphics*" and is completely open source.